meken/sql-partitioned-tables/README.md

 - Setting up a SQL Server Partitioned Table
 - Configuring an Azure Data Factory Pipeline for copying data from one database to another one
-- Adding the Azure Data Factory Managed Identity to an Azure SQL Database as an external user
+- Adding the Azure Data Factory Managed Identity to an Azure SQL Database as an external user (in a headless fashion)
 - Inserting random data into a database table efficiently
 - Automating the whole setup in a Github Actions pipeline